 How Often to Trim Your Golden Retriever’s Nails

 Golden retrievers need their nails trimmed regularly.
 If your dog does not wear his nails down naturally through activity, trim them once or twice per month to keep his feet healthy.
 A dog’s toenails have blood vessels in them.
 If you cut his nails too close, it will cause them to bleed.
 If you have not trimmed your puppy’s nails before you may want to seek advice and tips from a groomer or a vet.
-They may also recommend good nail trimmer for golden retrievers.
+They may also recommend a good nail trimmer for golden retrievers.

 Keep Your Golden Retriever’s Teeth and Ears Healthy

 Golden retrievers need their teeth to be brushed once or twice per week to get rid of any bacteria, and tartar buildup.
 To prevent gum disease and bad breath, brush your puppy’s teeth daily.
+We recommend Sentry Petrodex, an enzymatic dog toothpaste.

 Golden retrievers are susceptible to ear infections because of their adorable fold-over ears that have the unfortunate ability to provide a warm, dark environment for fungus to grow.
 Check your dog’s ears once a week and any time your pup gets wet for odor or redness, which are signs of a possible infection.